A miracle or a trend? Saint Peter's a sign of parity in NCAA

 Another part of this evolution comes from the proliferation of AAU and summer leagues that make all players familiar to each other before they ever step onto a college floor.
 Though their programs could not be more different, Sunday will not mark the first time the players from Saint Peter's will go against the guys from North Carolina; the Tar Heels roster includes three McDonald's All-Americans in Caleb Love, R.J.
 Davis and Armando Bacot.

-Butler's small-school underdog story — the team that practiced in the gym where they filmed “Hoosiers” —
+Butler's small-school underdog story - the team that practiced in the gym where they filmed ''Hoosiers'' - was a beauty.
+The Bulldogs were a 5 seed when they made the national final in 2010.

 UCLA made it last year as an 11.
 But it's UCLA.